Making the Most of Your CPAP Machine Comfort Settings

 Heating the tube temperature using a “climate control” setting can equalize these temperatures.
 For some machines, the tubing comes with heated coils that also keeps the level of condensation down.

 Ramping allows you to control how quickly your machine comes to pressure.
-For people with higher settings, ramp makes air pressure more tolerable to start, with a lower air pressure while falling asleep; once asleep, the higher pressure kicks in without awakening them.
+For people with higher settings, ramp makes air pressure more tolerable to start.
+The machine will use lower air pressure while the person is falling asleep.
+Once they are asleep, the higher pressure kicks in without awakening them.

 Choosing the ramp feature means the air pressure begins to rise slowly to make it easier to tolerate.
 You can delay arrival at your prescribed pressure from between 5 and 45 minutes.